ayxor/egs/README.md

 ### Solution

-The EGS Video Platform addresses these gaps through a modular, service-oriented architecture that integrates identity management, video processing, object storage, and notification delivery into a single cohesive system.
+The UAStream Video Platform addresses these gaps through a modular, service-oriented architecture that integrates identity management, video processing, object storage, and notification delivery into a single cohesive system.
 The platform is built around loose coupling and clear service boundaries, making it straightforward to operate, extend, and onboard new institutions.

 ### Key Advantages